-Your doctor often uses this information to give your cancer a number stage - from 1 to 4.
+There are different ways to describe the stages of cancer.
+When speaking to you, your doctor will give your cancer a number stage - from 1 to 4.
 A higher number, such as stage 4, means the cancer has spread to other parts of the body.